-One of the more shocking, and ultimately harmful, practices was mingling mentally challenged children with the others.
-This too was typical, and often justified by the well-meaning notion of keeping the family together.
+One of the more shocking, and harmful, practices was mingling mentally challenged children with the others.
+This too was typical, often justified by the well-meaning notion of keeping the family together.
 For those interested, a thorough and illuminating background can be found at: < https://cyc-net.org/reference/refs-history-canada.html> “An Historical Perspective on Residential Services for Troubled and Troubling Youth in Canada” by Grant Charles and Peter Gabor.”

-One final aspect needs mention and that is our housing.
+One final aspect needs mention and that is housing.
 We lived in dormitories, barracks like, with something like thirty or so beds in impossibly neat rows.
 If one had imagination, and some of us had extraordinary ones (possibly a benefit of deprivation) the dorm was an island, in respects like that memorably described in “Lord of the Flies.”
 Anyone familiar with English boarding schools will relate.
 I may be wrong, but we had the added twist of having lots of close room mates.
 Alas, a few of them psychopathic.
 On that riveting note, a final historical tidbit seems justified.

 In 1947, an investigative team from the Royal Commission into Child Welfare in Alberta visited the Wood’s Christian Home as one of three institutions they examined.
 In the final report, they lauded the family atmosphere at the W.C.H., describing apparently happy children, compared with the ‘zombie-like’ children at the other two orphan homes.
 The commission head, the distinguished Charlotte Whitton did though scathingly condemn the barracks- like boy’s dorm at the home.
-She was perceptive in that, although it took more than ten years before the before cottages began to replace the barracks model.
+She was perceptive in that, although it took more than ten years before cottages began to replace the barracks model.

 For all of the small horrors, many of my childhood memories, for the literary minded, have parallels with Dylan’s (Thomas, the Welsh poet) “Fern Hill” and “A Child’s Christmas in Wales.”
-Both lyrical description of the joys of childhood and the treasure of innocence.
+Both lyrical descriptions of the joys of childhood and the treasure of innocence.
 Not wishing to diminish some of the truly awful things that happened, the home I knew was mostly a happy place.

 READY?
 To begin with the first segment of my Memoir, “little Boy’s End” click on the slide-out menu on right side of this page (<about half-way down the page).